fanoframework/fanoframework.github.io/working-with-session/index.md

 To use session in Fano Framework, you need to use `ISessionManager` and also dispatcher instance which support session.
 Fano Framework provides built-in implementation for this interface.

-- `TJsonFileSessionManager`, session manager which store session data in JSON file.
+- `TFileSessionManager`, session manager which store session data in file.

 ## Create session manager instance

 ### Create factory class

-To register `TJsonFileSessionManager` instance to dependency container, Fano Framework provides `TJsonFileSessionManagerFactory` class.
-Factory's constructor accepts two parameters, name of session and path of directory where JSON files will be stored.
+To register `TFileSessionManager` instance to dependency container, Fano Framework provides `TJsonFileSessionManagerFactory` class which will create session manager which store its data as JSON file.

+It's constructor accepts two parameters, name of session and path of directory where JSON files will be stored.
 You need to make sure that directory writeable by application.

 ```
 var sessionMgrFactory : IDependencyFactory;